NCAR/HPC-Docs/docs/esds/faq.md

 ### Help, my analysis is slow!

 1. Try subsetting for **_just_** the variable(s) you need for example, if you are reading in a dataset with ~25 variables, and you only need `temperature`, just read in temperature.
-You can specificy which variables to read in by using the following syntax, following the example of the temperature variable.
+You can specify which variables to read in by using the following syntax, following the example of the temperature variable.

 ```python
 ds = xr.open_dataset(file, data_vars=['temperature'])